henryiii/aoc2023/README.md

 ## Notes

-This is mostly one file per project.
+This is mostly one file per project, with a few shared helpers on a small number of days.
 I'm not worrying about visibility or nice error handling since these are one-shot "scripts".
 I even played with the script feature in the nightlies (`01` supports it), but I wanted `cargo fmt` and `cargo clippy` (and then `cargo test`), so I went with the classic project-based approach.

 Features used in each vary.
 For example, `05` has an optional progress bar (opt-out).
 Over time, I've been cleaning up the older problems based on what